jupyter/nbconvert/docs/source/dejavu.rst

     jupyter dejavu notebook.ipynb

-In case you want to show code in adition to its output use the flag ``--show-input``.
+In case you want to show code in addition to its output use the flag ``--show-input``.

 Configuring the Notebook for slides presentations